lab-sun/VLD/README.md

 The preprocessed raw data: [download link](https://nas.labsun.org/downloads/under_review/vld_dataset_raw.php)

-Note: The preprocessed raw data data contains additional information collected from the CARLA simulator.
+Note: The preprocessed raw data contains additional information collected from the CARLA simulator.
 You may develop your own datasets based on the raw materials for your own tasks.

 A mini sample data with a single route: [download link](https://nas.labsun.org/downloads/under_review/mini_sample_route_1263.php)